mujahidfa/SAFEwalk-mobile/README.md

 expo start #or yarn start
 ```

-7. Scan Expo QR Code through the Expo App (or run on anAndroid/ios emulator).
+7. Scan Expo QR Code through the Expo App (or run on an Android/ios emulator).

 ### Tests